An Efficient Algorithm for Generating Minimal Unique-Cause MC/DC Test cases for Singular Boolean Expressions: Experimental Evaluation

 \subsubsection{Validation Tool and Comparison Target}

-To serve as an oracle for verifying the correctness and coverage of the generated test cases, we selected VectorCAST (ver.
-2024).
-VectorCAST is an industry-standard commercial software that has received Tool Qualification for avionics standards such as DO-178C \cite{Santhanam2007}, \cite{DO330}, \cite{Godboley2021a}.
-Therefore, its analysis results can serve as a highly reliable baseline.
-The primary goal of this experiment is to objectively prove the \textbf{`correctness'} of the proposed algorithm, rather than to compete with other tools on performance.
-The comparison of the number of test cases with VectorCAST is presented as a strong example to demonstrate that the \textbf{`efficiency'} of our algorithm is at a practical level.
+\leavevmode To validate the correctness and coverage of the generated test cases, we selected VectorCAST (ver.
+2025) as an oracle.
+VectorCAST is an industry-standard commercial tool qualified for avionics standards such as DO-178C \cite{Santhanam2007,DO330,Godboley2021a}.
+Therefore, its analysis results can serve as a reliable oracle for validating the achieved Unique-Cause MC/DC coverage.

+In addition to this coverage-oracle validation, we compare our approach against two representative baseline paradigms used in state-of-the-art MC/DC test generation for automated Boolean reasoning in MC/DC test generation: (i) a BDD(roBDD)-based generator, following the roBDD-based MC/DC generation line \cite{Ahishakiye2021}, and (ii) a SAT-solver-based generator, following SAT-based MC/DC test generation approaches \cite{Kitamura2018}.
+We use Z3 as the backend solver for the SAT baseline due to its maturity and widespread adoption in satisfiability-based program analysis.

+These baselines are complementary: BDD-based methods construct a canonical decision-graph representation that supports systematic extraction of distinguishing input assignments, while SAT-based methods encode coverage obligations as satisfiability constraints and leverage solver technology to compute satisfying assignments.
+Together, they provide strong and informative references for assessing whether our direct-construction approach offers advantages in minimality, efficiency, and coverage guarantees.

+We report (i) the number of generated test cases, (ii) generation time, and (iii) achieved Unique-Cause MC/DC coverage across all 25 SBEs (\textbf{Tables~\ref{tab:condition}–\ref{tab:results}}).